Conversion Rate & Page Load Speed

-When you optimize your page load speed, you are also pleasing Google in terms of search ranking.
+When you optimize your website to load faster, you are also pleasing Google in terms of search engine ranking.
 Page load time is a variable in the ranking algorithm, so the faster the page loads, the higher your site will rank in Google searches.
 This means that you will also get more traffic to your site.
-More traffic AND higher conversion rates is a lucrative combination for any e-tailer.
+More traffic AND higher conversion rates are a lucrative combination for any e-tailer.

 But there's still more benefit.
-The reason for higher conversion rates when pages load faster boils down to better User Experience.
-And the better the user experience on a site, the more willingness to stay there.
+The reason for higher conversion rates when pages load faster boils down to a better user experience.
+And the better the user experience on a site, the more they are willing to stay there, leading to a decrease in bounce rate.
 The modern consumer has no patience at all, time is precious.
 But if pages load really fast, and don't test visitors' patience, they will spend time on more product pages - and put more products in their shopping cart.
 This is why page load time also affects the Average Order Value.